 I called their phone and was told they didn't cover luggage that it should have been in boxes.
 I then called my sales representative who told me that other people ship the pieces of luggage and never heard of anyone having damage like this and I should pursue this.

 I finally got claim form to send in.
-They send me a form saying it was not a claim and there was no tracking numbers or proof of value.
+They send me a form saying it was not a claim and there were no tracking numbers or proof of value.
 I had filled this in and contacted them again.
 I again sent the claim form along with photos of the damage and photos of replacement pieces with the price tags attached.

 I am not happy with how they are handling this and called again today to tell them to check their phone records and they would see that I told the customer service representative the amounts on each piece.
 She told me that they couldn't do this and even if they did they probably wouldn't have the tape of this call.
-I told her about what happened when Tony picked them up and she said that should not have happened that they are to put the tags on when they arrive to pick up.
+I told her about what happened when ** picked them up and she said that should not have happened that they are to put the tags on when they arrive to pick up.

 They asked for a copy of my credit card charges to see if I paid extra for the insurance.
 I don't know if I did or didn't and that's not the point.
 Somebody (or somebodies) at FedEx screwed up my shipment.
 Why would I sent it back to AZ without insurance when I originally sent it to MI with DHL with insurance?
 I will never use FedEx again.
 Seems like nobody there can do their jobs.
 What a screw-up company.

 Just too bad that DHL is no longer domestic as I had shipped luggage with them many times without any marks or damage.
 I am thinking now of trying UPS and hopefully they will not be as ignorant as the employees at FedEx.The company email address I provided below belongs to the supervisor in the ground claims dept. She is the one I have been working with to get this settled.

 , ILLINOIS -- I was getting an important package which requires a delivery signature being shipped to my home address.
 Shipper provided me with a tracking number on Thursday December 18.
 I looked the status and noticed that the city name was miss-spelled.
 I called Fed Express customer service and was assured that this is not an issue, because they use zip codes.
 I also asked them to read the street address and it did match my home address.